philmayes/midi_maker/README.md

 ### composition
 Format: `composition name=cname`

 You can have one or more compositions in a file.
-By naming the composition on the command line, only that composition will be played.
+By naming the composition on the command line with the `-n=opus_or_composition` parameter, only that composition will be played.
+If no parameter is supplied, the first opus, if any, is chosen, else the first composition.

 ### effects
 Format: `effects voices=v1,v2... staccato=# overhang=# clip=no octave=# rate=dur vibrato=# reverb=# chorus=#`